 Living Forest Oceanside Campground - Nanaimo, Vancouver Island, BC

-Nanaimo is the main city on the east coast of Vancouver Island where BC Ferries arrive and depart to the BC Mainland and to some of the Gulf Islands.
+Nanaimo is the main city on the east coast of Central Vancouver Island where BC Ferries arrive and depart to the BC Mainland and to some of the Gulf Islands.
 The region has become a popular destination with its waterfront district a major attraction including its 5 km (3 mi) Harbourside Walkway providing stunning views across the water.
 Boutiques and cafes, a concert area, kid’s activity zone and heritage attractions are along the route.
 Nanaimo is world-famous for its decadent Nanaimo Bar and this dessert now has a tour named after it enabling you to sample the many delicious and creative interpretations of the Bar at the local cafes.
 If you are looking for outdoor adventure, some of the best scuba diving in North America can be found along the Nanaimo coastline, plus there are many trails, golf courses, boating and sailing opportunities.

 The city’s name is derived from the Coast Salish people who had several villages in the area.
 They called themselves the “Snuneymuxw” which translates as “a great and mighty people.”
 While the small community was first called Colvile Town, it was soon changed to Nanaimo, an adaptation of Snuneymuxw.